1LAB9fJYvmL9FUQREiUc2Rz7weVCm42qBs/metahttp/ADVANCED.md

     Filtered Requests: 0
     Requests/sec.: 1.393928

 Looks promising.
-To confirm, let's check BurpSuite proxy what response the request received:<br/>
+To confirm, let's check BurpSuite proxy to see what response the request received:<br/>
 ![BurpSuite Proxy](/images/burp-proxy-raw-register-response1.png)
 <br/>
 ## 5th request ?
 As we can see in the highlighted part of the HTML that BurpSuite shows us, all the codes are set up nicely for our actual user registration.<br/>
 So you might ask, why don't we create a 5th request that includes a name, email, password, accepts the TOS and kicks off the actual automated registration per POST request?<br/>
-The reason we can __*not*__ automate this 5th request is a form field called __*g-recaptcha-response*__ that is required.
-It needs to contain the result code of the Google _Recaptcha_ service that can _only_ be retrieved through _manual_ interaction in the browser (clicking images with crosswalks an the like to proove you're not a robot).<br/>
+The reason we can __*not*__ automate this 5th request is a required form field called __*g-recaptcha-response*__.
+It needs to contain the result code of the Google _Recaptcha_ service that can _only_ be retrieved through _manual_ interaction in the browser (clicking images with crosswalks and the like to prove you're not a robot).<br/>
 <br/>
 What you _can_ do though is hijack your own browser session by setting the cookies (e.g. via Firefox plugin) and codes (via developer tools) that you retrieved through _wfuzz_, click through the little Recaptcha challenge ... and shoot!